opensvc/docs.opensvc.com/source/agent.service.orchestration.rst

 spread
 ++++++

 A static random ranking.
-The more services, the better leveling.
+The more services, the better the leveling.

 .. _agent.service.orchestration.affinity: